 1st: You’re the writer.
 Who else is in the creative equation for Simon N. Kirby, The Agent?
 All these talents at G-Man have interesting credits attached to them outside of G-Man Comics.

 Rik: Gilbert Monsanto is the artist in issue one.
 Eric N. Bennett introduced me to Gilbert.
 I was doing a series of mock covers with Mitchelle Kwok and Eric told me I had to have Gilbert draw Agent Kirby for his Facebook Arena.
-That was the start of the road of going from a mascot character I used for First Comics News, DeviantArt and Facebook and him becoming a full-fledged comic book character.
+That was the start of the road of going from a mascot character I used for First Comics News, DeviantArt, and Facebook and him becoming a full-fledged comic book character.

 Alan Faria is the artist in issue two.
-I saw his work on Marshall Strong and ask him to do the piece that will be one of the alternate covers for Simon N. Kirby, The Agent #1.
+I saw his work on Marshall Strong and asked him to do the piece that will be one of the alternate covers for Simon N. Kirby, The Agent #1.
 He wanted to do more with us, so I had him do the Lynx Who’s Who page.
 I was so blown away by that image I had him start on Simon N. Kirby, The Agent #2.

 1st: Simon N. Kirby, The Agent is an excellent comic to introduce the G-Man Universe.
 He is the prime participant in enforcing the registration.
-He’s going to interact and know each hero and villain.
+He’s going to interact with and know each hero and villain.
 Bravo!
-This is not a spur of the moment, let’s create a comic, comic book!
+This is not a spur moment, let’s create a comic, comic book!
 Everyone at G-Man has thought things out for a while it seems.
 How long has G-Man Comics been brewing?

 Rik: It kind of depends on what you mean because I’ve been working on this all my life.
 This includes elements from every comic I’ve ever read and every idea I’ve ever had for what makes a good comic.
-Jim’s is part of the universe is more than 20 years old, coming from the world of gaming.
+Jim’s is part of the universe and is more than 20 years old, coming from the world of gaming.
 Jim brings a rich tapestry of his New Arcadia to G-Man Comics.
 Eric N. Bennett brings in characters he created years ago.
 His characters have evolved over time and also give an American patriotic reflection to his own Steelwolf character.
 G-Man Comics as a company started in 2018.
 The first thing we published was the Who’s Who Handbook of the Gmail Universe last year.

 1st: In my introduction I mentioned influences.
 Agent Kirby does pay respect and homage to a variety of comics but is a very different weave and tapestry of comic creation than what has been created before.